 The black vine weevil lays up to 500 eggs in a period of up to 21 days.
 Larvae hatch after about two weeks to feed on the roots of the host plant.
 Once temperatures drop, the larvae burrow deeper into the soil to overwinter.
 In the early spring of the following year, black wine weevil larvae form pupal cells, then emerge into adults, typically before the end of spring.

 Problems Caused by Weevils

 Weevils do the most damage to plants while in the larval stage, when the young insects must continually feed to reach adulthood.
-In New England, adult weevils do marginal damage to the health of plants (the food source), though the damage itself may appear quite extensive.
+Adult weevils do marginal damage to the health of plants (the food source), though the damage itself may appear quite extensive.
 Golf courses, residential and commercial lawns, and even tennis courts may need repeated insecticidal treatments in order to maintain green, usable grass.
 For weevils that attack trees and lumberyards, trees and saplings face early destruction as the insects lay eggs and hatch larvae inside the roots and bark of young seedlings.
-For pine tree farms in New England (used at Christmastime), many trees will have dead branches and needle loss caused previously by weevils.
+For pine tree farms (used at Christmastime), many trees will have dead branches and needle loss caused previously by weevils.